darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article_extra_info_shared.md

 You can validate it works, by also injecting env var `DXVK_HUD=devinfo,fps,api` to see FPS in real time

+## Extra info - Error logs

+if you encounter crashes, make sure to check

+- `~{Wine Prefix}/drive_c/users/{User}/AppData/Local/Freelancer/FLSpew.txt` it contains most useful errors that helped to fix one of them.
+Erors in it reflect reason for crashes!
+- `~{Wine Prefix}/drive_c/users/{User}/Documents/My Games/Freelancer/` location for DSace.log

 ## Extra info - useful links

 - [Anouncements and communicating with players for current tutorial](<https://discoverygc.com/forums/showthread.php?tid=204034&pid=2339308>)